rhakbari/projects/README.md

 # Installing packages using pip and virtual environments

-This guide discusses how to install packages using pip and a virtual environment manager: either venv for Python 3 or virtualenv for Python 2.
-These are the lowest-level tools for managing Python packages and are recommended if higher-level tools do not suit your needs.
+This guide discusses how to install packages using pip and a virtual environment manager: virtualenv for Python 3.

-Note This doc uses the term package to refer to a Distribution Package which is different from a Import Package that which is used to import modules in your Python source code.

 ## Installing pip
 pip is the reference Python package manager.
 It’s used to install and update packages.
 You’ll need to make sure you have the latest version of pip installed.